gatlinnewhouse/reedquest/content/posts/2012-11-21-comedian-under-fire-for-comments-about-diversity-gender-equality-and-sexual-assault.md

 ---
 title: Comedian Under Fire for “misogynistic, racist, and homophobic” Comments
 authors:
-  - "Alex Blum"
+- Alex Blum
 type: post
-date: 2012-11-21T21:29:56+00:00
+date: 2012-11-21 21:29:56 +0000
-excerpt: |
-  Controversy roiled Saturday at a stand-up comedy show in the Student Union.
-During the set of comedian Sal Rodriguez, a student took the stage and grabbed the microphone from Rodriguez to criticize him for what she called his “blatantly misogynistic, racist, and homophobic” performance.
+excerpt: "Controversy roiled Saturday at a stand-up comedy show in the Student Union.

-  Debate has continued since the event, with a discussion and support group hosted by the Feminist Student Union on Monday, and discussion of a possible honor case against Rodriguez.
-Rodriguez, for his part, said via email, “I apologize for nothing.”
+  During the set of comedian Sal Rodriguez, a student took the stage and grabbed the microphone from Rodriguez to criticize him for what she called his “blatantly misogynistic, racist, and homophobic” performance. \n\nDebate has continued since the event, with a discussion and support group hosted by the Feminist Student Union on Monday, and discussion of a possible honor case against Rodriguez.
+Rodriguez, for his part, said via email, “I apologize for nothing.”\n"
-url: /2012/11/21/comedian-under-fire-for-comments-about-diversity-gender-equality-and-sexual-assault/
+url: "/2012/11/21/comedian-under-fire-for-comments-about-diversity-gender-equality-and-sexual-assault/"
 categories:
 - News
 - Top Stories

 ---
 <p style="text-align: center;">